Japanese Cooking Tools: 33 Essentials for Home Chefs

 A rectangular copper tamagoyaki pan holding a freshly rolled Japanese omelet, sliced to reveal the layered interior, with wooden chopsticks beside

 The tamagoyaki pan is rectangular for one reason.
-The Japanese rolled omelet — tamagoyaki — comes together in thin layers.
-Each one rolls into the previous, building a small striped log of egg.
+The Japanese rolled omelet — tamagoyaki — comes together in thin layers, each one rolled into the previous, building a small striped log of egg.
 A round pan cannot do this geometry.
-Once you own a tamagoyaki pan, the door opens to dashimaki, atsuyaki, neatly rolled crepes, and even small flatbreads.
-A respected nonstick tamagoyaki pan runs $25 to $50.
-Copper begins at $120.
+Once you own a tamagoyaki pan, the door opens to dashimaki, atsuyaki, neatly rolled crepes, and small flatbreads.
+A cast iron tamagoyaki pan handles daily use with the seasoning that improves over years.
+The Nakamura Douki copper tamagoyaki pan is the professional tier — four generations of the Nakamura family making tin-lined copper for Japan’s sushi counters.

 13. Nambu tekki cast iron skillet

-Nambu tekki is the cast ironware of Iwate Prefecture, made for over 400 years.
+Nambu tekki is the cast ironware of Iwate Prefecture, made for over four hundred years.
 The skillets are heavier than their European counterparts and hold heat exceptionally well.
 A nambu tekki skillet sears fish, finishes steaks, bakes cornbread, and roasts vegetables with even results across the surface.
 The cast iron requires seasoning and care, but the lifespan is generational.
-The Iwachu 9.5-inch cast iron frying pan is the authoritative pick and starts around $90.
-Iwachu has made nambu tekki in Iwate since 1902.
+The Iwachu nine-and-a-half-inch cast iron frying pan is the authoritative pick — Iwachu has made nambu tekki in Iwate since 1902.
+The Iwachu workshop site documents the process from raw iron to seasoned skillet.

 14. Takoyaki pan — for street-food octopus balls

 Takoyaki is the Osaka street food: small spherical batter balls stuffed with octopus, scallion, pickled ginger, and tempura crumbs.
 The pan is dimpled with hemispherical wells.
 Stovetop versions sit on a single burner; electric versions plug in.
 The same pan also makes ebelskiver, Dutch pancake puffs, and small sweet-bean cakes.
-A stovetop takoyaki pan starts at $25.
+A stovetop Iwatani takoyaki pan handles small-batch production at home.
+For Iwachu cast iron made in Iwate, the Iwachu Nambu Tekki 23-ball takoyaki pan is the artisan tier.

 Free Download